comsci-uwc-isak/unit-1-project-Kelvenmanuel/README.md

 ```
 This script meets the requirement of the client for a simple installation however, it could be simplified so that the user does not need to execute the program by typing ``bash install.sh``

+### developing the action create new car
+This process involves the inputs _,_,_,_, and the outputs:
+the following steps describe the algorithm
+1 Get the inpusts as the argument '$1 $2 $3 $4'
+2 check number of arguments.
+In bash this case can be done as 'if [ $# -eq 4 ]'
+3 store new car inside maincarFile.txt
+4 create file for recording trips as plate.txt

+### developing records of the news cars
+this program involves the inputs _,_,_,_, and the outputs:
+the following steps describe the algorithm
+1 get the arguments $1 $2 and chec them
+2 check if the car exist, if the file exist in the bash
+3 add a new line to the file license.txt

 ### problem solving
 1 how to detect is a word's lenght is ood or even
      if [ $len%2 -eg 0 ]